Discordia-Development/discord-advertisement/README.md

 Happy advertisement.
 Keep it fun as well, don't be a dick and make real advertisements.

-Support server (if you need help setting it up for whatever reason: https://discord.ggV4EKfkb
+Support server (if you need help setting it up for whatever reason): https://discord.ggV4EKfkb